Cap-go/tutorials/src/content/plugins-tutorials/document-scanner.md

 ---
+title: Using mdocument-scanner Package
-"title": "Using mdocument-scanner Package", "description": "Step-by-step guide on how to use the mdocument-scanner package in a Capacitor project for scanning documents on Android and iOS.", "created_at": "2023-01-12",
+description: Step-by-step guide on how to use the mdocument-scanner package in a Capacitor project for scanning documents on Android and iOS.
-"published": true,
-"slug": "document-scanner"
+created_at: 2023-01-12
+published: true
+slug: document-scanner
 ---

 # Using mdocument-scanner Package